 A new placename appears in this verse: Caran (Haran).

 Rivât is the past participle of the verb rivâ (to arrive).
-The reflexive verb fermâsi means to stop oneself; it can be taken here as meaning to settle.
+The reflexive verb fermâsi translates literally as to stop oneself; it can be taken here as meaning to dwell.

 rivâts a Caran

 Recall from Gjenesi 5 that in dut means in all, in total.

 The Friulian for 205 is dusinte e cinc.